Affordable Energy Options

 Solar Loans

 These unique solar loan programs let you go solar with little or no money down, while benefiting from immediate savings on your electric bill.
-These financing options may provide an overall better return on investment than a lease without the upfront cost of a cash purchase.
 Many loans combine a low interest rate combined with dealer fees, which increase the price of the system by 10 to 30%.
-Our loans have no dealer fees and a real interest rate between 5 and 6%.
+Our loans have no dealer fees and a real interest rate of 6%.

 • Multiple term options for repayment, with a 25+ year lifespan of solar